-Key Audit Matter How our audit addressed the key audit matter Inventory valuation As at 31 December 2023, the Company held inventories of Ushs 5,644 million Our audit procedures included but were not limited to: (2022: Ushs 6,130 million) as described in Note 24 to the financial statements.
-Inventory mainly consists of raw materials i.e clay, semi-finished products or work in progress, and finished goods which are Obtained an understanding of the inventory valuation process including the production process, recognition of work in progress and related items. the packaged items that are ready for sale.
-We evaluated the assumptions and judgements made by management regarding the valuation of inventory, including cost allocation considerations.
-As described in note 3(g) of the financial statements, inventories are carried at the lower of cost and net realisable value.
-We assessed the accuracy and appropriateness of the cost determination and allocation calculations.
-In performing this procedure, we evaluated the IAS 2 Inventories guides on the nature of costs that can be included as part of the valuation of the inventory especially for inventory produced by the holding entity.
-Management determines costs that are necessary to bring the inventories to their present location and condition including reliability of data sources including inspection of support documentation where applicable for the data used in the cost determination and allocation calculations.
-We checked for the consistency of application of methodology across the different products and production lines. direct materials and labour costs as well as indirect costs or production overheads.
-Management applies judgement in allocation of indirect costs or production overheads to the cost of inventory.
-We assessed the manual adjustments made in relation to inventory valuation in line with the requirements of IAS 2 Inventories and company policy.
+Key Audit Matter How our audit addressed the key audit matter Inventory valuation and existence Inventory valuation and existence As at 31 December 2024, the Company held inventories of Ushs 7,492 million (2023: Ushs 5,644 million) as described in Note 19 to the financial statements.
+Inventory mainly consists of raw materials i.e clay, semi-finished products or work in progress, and finished goods which are the packaged items that are ready for sale.
+Our audit procedures included but were not limited to: Obtained an understanding of the inventory valuation process including the production process, recognition of work in progress and related items.
+At 31 December 2024, we attended the year end counts for inventory and witnessed the reconciliation of the counted amounts to the As described in note 3(g) of the financial statements, inventories are carried at the lower of cost and net realisable value.
+IAS 2 Inventories guides on the nature of costs that can be included as part of the accounting records.
+We agreed the final and reconciled amounts to the amounts included in the financial statements.
+During these counts, we also focused on identifying any inventory items that are potentially obsolete or slow-moving and evaluated costs that can be included as part of the valuation of the inventory especially for inventory produced by the holding entity. whether these were appropriately valued. inventory produced by the holding entity.
+Management applies judgement in determination of costs that are necessary to bring the inventories to their present location and condition including direct materials and labour costs as well as indirect costs or production overheads.
+While using the absorption costing We evaluated the assumptions and judgements made by management regarding the valuation of inventory, including absorption rates and cost considerations.
+We assessed the reasonableness and consistency of these assumptions and judgments in relation to industry standards and company policy. methodology, management has also applied assumptions in allocation of direct and indirect manufacturing costs as well as overheads to the units of production.
+We assessed the accuracy and appropriateness of the absorption rates used for allocating overhead costs to inventory.
+In performing this procedure, we evaluated the reliability of data sources including inspection of support documentation where Due to the significance of the amounts, multiple locations where inventory is held and significant judgements and related assumptions involved the valuation of inventory, the existence and valuation of inventory has been considered a key audit applicable for the data used in the cost determination and allocation calculations.
+We checked for the consistency of application of methodology across the different products and production lines. matter.
+We assessed the manual adjustments made in relation to inventory valuation in line with the requirements of IFRS Accounting Standards and company policy.
 We also evaluated management's process for recording of manual journal entries in relation to inventory valuation.

-Due to the significance of the amounts, judgements and related assumptions involved the valuation of inventory, this has been considered a key audit matter.
-We assessed the adequacy of the disclosures in accordance with IAS 2 Inventories.
+We assessed the adequacy of the disclosures in accordance with IFRS Accounting Standards.